How To Sell A House By Owner

-If you’re thinking about doing a FSBO sale on your home, here are some things to think about, including some potential pitfalls.
+If you’re thinking about doing an FSBO sale on your home, here are some things to think about, including some potential pitfalls.

-One of the main reasons sellers choose to forgo a listing agent is because they think it’ll save them some money.
+One of the main reasons sellers choose to forgo working with a real estate agent is because they think it’ll save them some money.

-In a typical real estate transaction with a listing agent and a buyer’s agent, the seller pays a percentage proceeds of the sale to the real estate agents who helped make the sale happen, usually about 6%: 3% to the listing agent and 3% to the buyer’s agent.
-So, if a home sells for $300,000, both agents make about $9,000 and the seller nets $282,000.
+In a typical real estate transaction with a listing agent and a buyer’s agent, the seller pays a percentage of the proceeds of the sale to the real estate agents who helped make the sale happen, usually 3% to the listing agent and 3% to the buyer’s agent, for a total of 6%.
+So, if a home sells for $300,000, each agent makes about $9,000 and the seller nets $282,000.

-In fact, the National Association of REALTORS® found that in 2018, FSBO sellers sold their homes at a median of $200,000, while agent-assisted sellers sold their homes for $280,000.
-Even after paying agent commission, the agent-assisted seller still comes out on top.
+In fact, the National Association of REALTORS® (NAR) found that in 2018, FSBO sellers sold their homes at a median price of $200,000, while agent-assisted sellers sold their homes for $280,000.
+Even after paying an agent’s commission, the agent-assisted seller still comes out on top.

-Why else might a seller do a FSBO sale?
+Why else might a seller choose an FSBO sale?
 In many cases, FSBO sellers actually know the person they’re selling to.
-In these situations, the home is typically on the market for about a week and sells for 100% of the asking price, according to NAR®.
+In these situations, the home is typically on the market for about a week and sells for 100% of the asking price, according to NAR.